 Signs that a colleague is stressed:

-- Turning up late to work
+- Turning up late to work on a more regular basis

 - Having trouble concentrating, making decisions and managing multiple tasks